top of page

 Categorizing transactions can get tricky, especially if you plan on taking a deduction for them.
 If you're unsure about a transaction, it's best to consult an accountant or bookkeeper.
 If you're in need of a bookkeeper, give us a call at (360) 756-5020 to see how we can help!

-Disclaimer: This post is meant for informational purposes only and should not be taken as legal, business, or tax advice.
-Please consult with your accountant or bookkeeper for more information based on your specific situation.
+Disclaimer: This post is for informational purposes only and should not be taken as legal, business, or tax advice.
+Please consult your accountant or bookkeeper for more information based on your situation.
 For more information, please read through the following IRS resources:

 Summit Bookkeeping LLC